praveen-me/memory-card-game-fend/README.md

 ### Contribution
 If you want to contribute in this project that I really appreciate for this.
 For contribute tips click on [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
 ***

-### License
-This project is under [GNU GPL v3](https://choosealicense.com/licenses/gpl-3.0/).
-Click on link for know more.